playfulcorgi/faas-node/README.md

 }
 ```

-The handler needs to be compatible with Node >= 9.7.1 ([Babel][5] is not supported but can be use to generate the handler beforehand).
+The handler needs to be compatible with Node >= 9.7.1 ([Babel][5] is not supported but can be used to generate the handler beforehand).

 ### Running